 Live Well Stay Well offers advice and support to quit smoking.
 Although the service is not a specialist youth service it can support young people over the age of 12 years who are motivated to quit.
-Call 01628 857311 or visit livewellstaywellbucks for more information.
+Call 01628 857311 or visit the Live Well Stay Well Buckinghamshire Website for more information.

 ASH is a campaigning public health charity that works to eliminate the harm caused by tobacco.
-There are a range of resources and information that can be downloaded, including information on e-cigarettes (vaping).
+There is a range of resources and information that can be downloaded, including information on e-cigarettes (vaping).

 Call 01628 857311 or visit Live Well Stay Well for more information and support regarding different languages.